ItsCinnabar/ptpfl/README.md

   "minsize": -1, // Minimum size in megabytes.
 Set to -1 for unlimited.
   "maxsize": -1, // Maximum size in megabytes.
 Set to -1 for unlimited.
   "maxAge": -1, // Maximum time in minutes since torrent was uploaded.
 See below note.
-  "releaseYear": -1, // Filter by release year.
-Comma separated list of years.
-  "imdbRating": -1, // Filter by minimum IMDB rating.
   "resolution": -1, // Filter by resolution.
-Comma separated list.
-See below for possible values.
   "codec": -1, // Filter by codex.
-Comma separated list.
-See below for possible values.
   "container": -1, // Filter by container.
-Comma separated list.
-See below for possible values.
   "source": -1, // Filter by source.
-Comma separated list.
-See below for possible values.
-  "downloadPath": "", // Path to download .torrent files to.
-Optional.
-  "discordWebhookUrl": "", // Discord webhook URI.
-Optional.
-  "interval": -1 // Interval, in minutes, that you'd like to run the script at.
+  "relaseGroup": -1 // Filter by release group.
 }
 ```